i-80 Gold (IAUX)

 AI Analysis | Feedback

-Ryan Snow is a mining finance professional with over 15 years of experience in financial management and reporting, including IFRS and US GAAP, internal controls, M&A, risk management, and taxation.
-Prior to joining i-80 Gold, he was Vice-President of Finance for Nevada Copper, where he assisted in securing project financing and restructuring debt during the construction and ramp-up of the Pumpkin Hollow mine.
-As Vice-President, Finance and Controller for Tahoe Resources, he oversaw the implementation of Sarbanes-Oxley, managed two business acquisitions, and advanced the Escobal mine in Guatemala and the Shahuindo Mine in Peru through construction to commercial production.
+Ryan Snow is a mining finance professional with over 15 years of experience in financial management and reporting.
+Prior to joining i-80 Gold, he served as Vice-President of Finance for Nevada Copper, where he was involved in securing project financing and debt restructuring.
+He also held the role of Vice-President, Finance and Controller for Tahoe Resources, where he oversaw financial aspects of Sarbanes-Oxley implementation and two business acquisitions.

 AI Analysis | Feedback